When I start working on my Christmas cards every year, I find myself wishing for a really awesome photo.

 While your church probably doesn’t send out Christmas cards, I bet you use lots of photos on your website, on social media, and in other communications.
 When you put those together, do you find yourself wishing for just the right image but not having anything?

 Including photos when you advertise seasonal events and worship services at your church doesn’t take a herculean effort, just a little planning ahead—as in a year ahead!
-The pictures you take this year will be golden in 2016.
+The pictures you take this year will be golden.
 The key is having a good shot list so that you think to snap the right photos when an opportunity comes along.

 As you compile your shot list, try to match the pictures to your communications.